PINGGEZI/Conversion-Rate/README.md

 * More than half of the users clcking the site have an account alreday.

 * Maximum age of 123 looks suspicious!!
-After examination, I found that two users reported themselves as older than 110-year-old.
+After examination, I found two users reported themselves as older than 110-year-old.
 These records are not so reliable, so just remove these rows.

 ### Key Findings
 **(1)**